 Potassium helps control heart rhythm and is essential for the normal work of the nervous system and muscles.
 It is important to have just the right amount of potassium in the body, especially for the heart.
 The kidneys control the amount of potassium in the bloodstream and eliminate any excess through the urine.
 Since most diuretics remove potassium from the body, there is a risk of losing too much potassium.
 Patients taking diuretics are encouraged to eat foods high in potassium or are prescribed potassium supplements to compensate for the potassium loss.
 However, ACE inhibitors can cause the body to retain potassium, so this intricate juggling act needs to be taken into account as well.

 Aldactone (spironolactone) competes with aldosterone for a certain receptor site, known as the mineralocorticoid receptor, and in doing so seems to prolong the survival rate in certain individuals with heart failure.
-The properties of aldactone include a diuretic effect and interference in collagen build-up.
-In some heart failure studies, those clients taking aldactone had a slight slowing of disease progression that could not be attributed to other causes, especially in the area of remodeling of the heart chambers.
+The properties of Aldactone include a diuretic effect and interference in collagen build-up.
+In some heart failure studies, those clients taking Aldactone had a slight slowing of disease progression that could not be attributed to other causes, especially in the area of remodeling of the heart chambers.
 The exact reason for this is not fully known, and it is still unclear how to use the information should further studies show that it was not just a statistical set of flukes.
-In light of the positive indications from use, the 2005 ACC/AHA guidelines for chronic heart failure recommends aldactone in patients with moderate to severe heart failure whose renal function can be carefully monitored and who are able to maintain a normal plasma potassium levels.
+In light of the positive indications for use, the 2017 ACC/AHA guidelines for chronic heart failure recommend Aldactone in patients with moderate to severe heart failure while carefully monitoring renal function and maintaining normal plasma potassium levels.
 The goal behind spironolactone use is a reduction in the number and length of hospitalizations of those tolerating it.17

 A somewhat new and exciting option is increasingly available for achieving improved oxygenation to the myocardium in sufferers of both heart failure and cardiac ischemic angina.
 This is the big squeeze, otherwise known as Enhanced External Counterpulsation, or EECP.

 Enhanced external counterpulsation is a noninvasive treatment using carefully timed, sequential inflations of pressure cuffs placed onto the client’s calves, thighs and buttocks.
-Inflation and deflation of these cuffs is timed to the patient's ECG, and the effectiveness is observed by noninvasive arterial pressure waveform monitoring.
+Inflation and deflation of these cuffs are timed to the patient's ECG, and the effectiveness is observed by noninvasive arterial pressure waveform monitoring.18

 Remarkably, coronary collateral vessel development appears to be stimulated by this noninvasive increase in artery perfusion pressures, and with time, a noticeable increase in perfusion capacities can be seen in both the new and pre-existing coronary arteries.
-Currently this therapy is gaining favor as an exciting adjunct to traditional treatment of cardiac ischemic related angina, and the treatment has also been approved for use in clients experiencing heart failure.
-Further investigation is being done concerning EECP’s strong potential for treating other severe cardiac pathologies (Doctors Guide, 2006).
+Currently, this therapy is gaining favor as an exciting adjunct to traditional treatment of cardiac ischemic related angina, and the treatment has also been approved for use in clients experiencing heart failure.
+Further investigation is being done concerning EECP’s strong potential for treating other severe cardiac pathologies.

 |EECP was approved by the FDA for treatment of angina in 1995 and congestive heart failure in 2002.
 Current treatment regimens individually vary, however a series of 35 daily one-hour sessions of EECP appears to promote a positive growth in the collateral coronary artery circulation of the heart.|

-Heart failure is a complex process that results from injuries or disease processes that are severe enough to cause functional loss in the pumping ability of the heart.
-The bodies attempts to compensate for the damaged myocardial cells creates a progressive structural change in the cardiac chambers that are in the short term somewhat beneficial, yet over the course of time, create greater functional loss of cardiac tissue..
+Heart failure is a complex process that results from injuries or disease processes that are severe enough to cause a functional loss in the pumping ability of the heart.
+The body’s attempt to compensate for the damaged myocardial cells creates a progressive structural change in the cardiac chambers that are, in the short term, somewhat beneficial, yet over the course of time, create a greater functional loss of cardiac tissue.
 As yet, we have no cure for heart failure.
 Medications, surgical revascularization procedures, and the implanting of intricate pacemakers are all beneficial for symptom control and disease management.
 By using carefully planned approaches, we can add both length of life and quality of life to our clients who suffer from the burden of heart failure.

 This course is applicable for the following professions: